OpenHearing/TabSINT/Specifications/headphones_narrowband_calibration/headphones-narrowband-calibration.rst

 Results-View
 ^^^^^^^^^^^^^

 The GUI should display the results (calibration factors and maximum output levels) of the headphones narrowband calibration exam, if specified in the protocol.
-A table as shown below should summarize the results saved on the headphones narrowband calibration exam.
+A table similar to the one shown below should summarize the results saved on the headphones narrowband calibration exam, where frequencies are the frequencies specified in the protocol.

 .. list-table::
     :widths: 10, 20, 20